ravsodhi/structure-based-hate-speech-detection/README.md

 * Concatenating the features -  We concatenate these features and make a feature set which is a very high dimensional vector and is sparse.
 This sparse feature set leads to  overfitting.
 So to avoid this we use Logistic Regression with regularization parameters (L1, L2).

 ## Models Incorporated
 Our baseline models include models such as Logistic Regression, SVMs and LSTMs.
+But for final phase we used TreeLSTM.
+We also changed our feature space and performed Logistic Regression with regularisation.
 * Logistic Regression (with and without Regularisation)
   * With regularisation -
   * Without Regularisation -